It’s time to do some weeding in the garden.

 You came.
 You saw.
 You read up all about the best hand cultivators out there.

 Now, it’s time to conquer!

 Will it be something ergonomic?
 Heavy-duty?
 Double-sided with two uses?
 Or just your average gardening claw with a wooden or composite handle?

-Do you have your own insights to share regarding experiences with these tools?
+Do you have your own insights to share?
 Something we might have missed?
-Let us know in the comments below!
+Let us know in the comments section below!

 And check out our reviews of other tool shed essentials next: